Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 1. Sustainable mobility

-Transportation is one of the main sources of GHG emissions in cities.
-Sustainable mobility promotes the use of low-emission transportation options, such as:
+Transport is one of the main sources of urban GHG emissions.
+Sustainable mobility promotes low-emission options such as cycling and pedestrian infrastructure, electric and public transport, and car-sharing schemes.

 2. Renewable energy and energy efficiency

-Transitioning to renewable energy sources like solar and wind power is essential to reduce reliance on fossil fuels.
-Additionally, improving energy efficiency in buildings and urban infrastructure can significantly lower carbon emissions.
+Shifting to renewable energy sources such as solar and wind reduces reliance on fossil fuels.
+Improving energy efficiency in buildings and urban infrastructure can significantly lower carbon emissions.

 3. Waste management

-Implementing recycling, composting, and waste reduction programs is crucial to minimizing cities’ environmental impact.
-Proper waste management can also contribute to clean energy generation through technologies such as anaerobic digestion.
+Recycling, composting and waste reduction programmes are crucial to minimise the environmental impact of cities and advance the circular economy.
+Proper waste management can also generate clean energy through technologies such as anaerobic digestion.

 4. Green spaces and biodiversity

-Parks, gardens, and urban green spaces not only improve air quality but also act as carbon sinks by absorbing CO₂.
-They also support biodiversity and provide social and health benefits for urban residents.
+Parks, gardens and urban green spaces improve air quality and act as carbon sinks by absorbing CO₂.
+They also support biodiversity and provide social and health benefits for residents.

-The carbon footprint is a key indicator for measuring the environmental impact of urban activities.
-It calculates the total GHG emissions generated directly or indirectly by a city, activity, organization, or individual.
+The carbon footprint is a key indicator for measuring the environmental impact of urban activity.
+It quantifies the total GHG emissions generated directly or indirectly by a city, organisation, activity or individual.
+In an urban context, measuring it helps identify the main sources of emissions, typically transport, electricity generation and waste management, so cities can design targeted reduction strategies.

 Benefits of urban sustainability